-Upon successful completion of this course, through class lectures, class participation, videos, as well as language laboratory, online learning, and Activity Pak exercises, the student will be able to do the following:
+Upon successful completion of this course, through class lectures, class participation, videos, as well as language laboratory, online learning, and iLrn Heinle Learning Center exercises, the student will be able to do the following:

 - 1. Use aural comprehension through response to questions. - 2.
 Exhibit a control of grammatical structures covered in the text material through oral classroom participation, written assignments, and testing. - 3.
 Exhibit comprehension of reading through participation in class discussion and testing over content of material assigned. - 4.
 Express in writing Spanish through test exercises and controlled compositions. - 5.
 Express in own words the cultural content of the course assimilated through text material and the professor's lectures. - 6.
 Use and exhibit knowledge of Spanish vocabulary. - 7.
-Perform most activities listed in the ACTFL novice high competencies. - a.
-Communicate and exchange information about familiar topics using
+Demonstrate target cultural understandings and compare cultures through perspectives, products, and practices of those cultures.

-Last revision: Fall 2017:cc
+Last revision: Fall 2017:df

-- phrases and simple sentences, sometimes supported by memorized language, and usually handle short social interactions in everyday situations by asking and answering simple questions. - b.
+- 8. Perform most activities listed in the ACTFL novice high competencies. - a.
+Communicate and exchange information about familiar topics using phrases and simple sentences, sometimes supported by memorized language, and usually handle short social interactions in everyday situations by asking and answering simple questions. - b.
 Present basic information on familiar topics using language with phrases and simple sentences that have been practiced. - c.
 Write short messages and notes on familiar topics related to everyday life. - d.
 Often understand words, phrases, and simple sentences related to everyday life, and recognize pieces of information and sometimes understand the main topic of what is being said. - e.
 Understand familiar words, phrases, and sentences within short and simple texts related to everyday life, and sometimes understand the main idea of what has been read. - B. Objectives for Students in Teacher Preparation Programs